COVID-19 pandemic in Singapore: With Malaysia

-On 8 November 2021, Prime Ministers Lee Hsien Loong of Singapore and Ismail Sabri Yaakob of Malaysia announced that a VTL would be opened between Changi Airport and Kuala Lumpur International Airport from 29 November.
+On 8 November 2021, Prime Minister Lee Hsien Loong and Malaysia PM Ismail Sabri Yaakob announced the launch of a VTL between Singapore Changi Airport and Kuala Lumpur International Airport from 29 November 2021.

-Subsequently, both nations have agreed to a phased opening of a second VTL through the Johor–Singapore Causeway beginning on 29 November using designated bus lanes, marking the reopening of the land border between the two countries since its closure in March 2020.
-Only citizens, permanent residents (PRs) and long-term pass holders of the country they are visiting can access this VTL scheme.
-The second phase, which would allow citizens of both countries to travel between them, began on 20 December.
+Subsequently, both nations agreed to a phased opening of a second VTL through the Johor–Singapore Causeway beginning on 29 November 2021 using designated bus lanes, marking the reopening of the land border between the two countries since its closure in March 2020.
+Only citizens, permanent residents (PRs) and long-term pass holders of the country they are visiting were allowed to access this VTL scheme.
+The second phase, which would allow citizens of both countries to travel between them, began on 20 December 2021.

 With Sweden and Finland

-Singapore has also included Sweden and Finland in its quarantine-free travel-lane programmes, which comes into effect on 29 November.
+Singapore included Sweden and Finland in its quarantine-free travel-lane programmes, which came into effect on 29 November 2021.

 With Indonesia, India and the Gulf States

-On 15 November, Singapore announced plans to establish "vaccine travel lanes" with Indonesia and India from 29 November 2021.
+On 15 November 2021, Singapore announced plans to establish VTLs with Indonesia and India from 29 November 2021.
 Singapore also plans to expand the VTL scheme to Qatar, Saudi Arabia and the United Arab Emirates from 6 December 2021.
 From 16 March 2022, Singapore will open VTL access to all Indian cities.
 Following reports of the circulation of the new Omicron variant, the planned VTLs with the Gulf States was deferred; it was later announced that they would be launched on 25 February 2022.
 Bi-directional quarantine-free sea travel between Singapore and Indonesia would also resume.